The House on Mango Street: Gender

-Critics have noted that Esperanza's desire to break free from her neighborhood is not limited to a desire to escape poverty but also to escape strict gender roles she finds oppressive within her culture.
-Esperanza's discovery of her own feminist values, which contradict the domestic roles prescribed for Chicana women, are a crucial part of her character development throughout the novel.
+Critics have noted that Esperanza's desire to break free from her neighborhood is not limited to a desire to escape poverty but also to escape strict gender roles she finds oppressive, within her culture.
+Esperanza's discovery of her own feminist values, which contradict the domestic roles prescribed for Chicana women, are a crucial part of her character development, throughout the novel.
 In keeping with this idea, Cisneros dedicates the novel "a las mujeres," or, "to the women."

-Esperanza struggles against the traditional gender roles within her own culture and the limitations that her culture imposes upon women.
-Scholar Jean Wyatt writes, quoting Gloria Anzaldúa, that "Mexican social myths of gender crystallize with special force in three icons: 'Guadalupe, the virgin mother who has not abandoned us, la Chingada (Malinche), the raped mother whom we have abandoned, and La Llorona, the mother who seeks her lost children.'
+Esperanza struggles against the traditional gender roles, within her own culture, and the limitations that her culture imposes upon women.
+Scholar Jean Wyatt writes, quoting Gloria Anzaldúa, that "Mexican social myths of gender crystallize, with special force, in three icons: 'Guadalupe, the loving mother who has not abandoned us, la Chingada (Malinche), the raped mother whom we have abandoned, and La Llorona, the mother who seeks her lost children.'
 According to the evidence of Chicana feminist writers, these 'three Our Mothers haunt the sexual and maternal identities of contemporary Mexican and Chicana women.'"

-Every female character within the novel is trapped by an abusive partner, teenage motherhood, or poverty, except Esperanza.
+Every character, within the novel, is trapped by an abusive partner, teenage parenthood, or poverty.
 Esperanza finds a way out of patriarchal oppression.
-The lesson Cisneros wishes to express is that there is always a way out for women who are trapped in one way or another.
-Critic María Elena de Valdés argues that gender plays a large part in the suppression of women; it forces them to diminish themselves to the service of others, particularly in domestic life.
+The lesson Cisneros wishes to express is that there is always a way out, for women who are trapped in one way or another.
+Critic María Elena de Valdés argues that gender plays a large part in the suppression of women, as it forces them to diminish themselves to the service of others, particularly in domestic life.
 Through her writing, de Valdés says, Esperanza creates herself as a subject of her own story and distances herself from these gendered expectations.

 In an article focused on the role of high heels in the text, Lilijana Burcar argues that Cisneros offers a "critical dissection" of the role that such attributes of femininity play in constructing young women's self-image.
-It is argued that high heels do not only constrain women's feet but also constrain their role in society.
-Esperanza and her friends are given high heels to wear as part of an unofficial rite of initiation into their community, and society.
-We see this in the vignette entitled "The Family of Little Feet," which tells of a mother who introduces her daughters to high heels, leaving the girls with an initial glee, as if they were Cinderella.
-Yet this is also described as a horrifying experience for one of the girls, for she feels like she is no longer herself, that her foot is no longer her foot, as the shoe almost dissociates the woman from her body.
+It is argued that high heels do not only constrain women's role in society.
+Esperanza and her friends are given high heels to wear, as part of an unofficial rite of initiation into their community and society.
+We see this, in the vignette entitled "The Family of Little Feet," which tells of a mother who introduces her daughters to high heels, leaving the girls with an initial glee, as if they were Cinderella.
+Yet, this is also described as a horrifying experience for one of the girls, for she feels like she is no longer herself, that her foot is no longer her foot, as the shoe almost dissociates the woman from her body.
 And yet, as Burcar observes, "presented with a lesson on what it means to be a grown-up woman in American contemporary patriarchal society, the girls decide to cast away their high-heeled shoes."